KenDickey/BeeYourself/README.md

 We explain the world through stories.

 - In pushing compute interface from a virtual machine down into actual hardware, we need to (re)present the HW compute context in the runtime. ["Stories all the way down" => "Comprehensible all the way down"].
-- In particular the Debug Context needs to be improved.
+- In particular the Debug Context needs to be improved [also: REPL backstop Debugger].
 - We need to present runtime services as telling _stories_, stories written in Smalltalk.
 - Compiler optimization by program transformation is optimization by stories with measurement to see what pays for itself.
 [Efficient => apt metaphor]
 - Smalltalk is a self-presenting mediator between hardware and software.